ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 124. ADDED DnD 5R Pact of the Chain Warlock.
 125. ADDED Mazzle's EZ Documentation.
 Sections of the Listo wiki are now accessible IN GAME!
 126. In theory, the Blackguard Aura of Despair has been changed.
 It no longer inflicts disadvantage on all enemy attacks and saving throws.
 Instead, it inflicts disdavantage on Strength and Charisma saves, and enemies take damage if they try to cast spells near the Blackguard.
+127. REMOVED Hearts' Heads (no more "new mod detected HW_edits.pak" yay).

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serious errors).